hoangduytran/blender-manual/manual/render/shader_nodes/osl.rst

 .. note::

    Some OSL features are not available when using the OptiX backend.
 Examples include:

-   - Images can not be loaded from inside a OSL script.
-An :doc:`/render/shader_nodes/textures/image` must be used instead.
+   - Memory usage reductions offered by features like on-demand texture loading and mip-mapping are not available.
+   - Texture lookups require OSL to be able to determine a constant image file path for each texture call.
    - Some noise functions are not available.
 Examples include *Cell*, *Simplex*, and *Gabor*.
    - The :ref:`trace <render-shader-nodes-osl-trace>` function can't be used.